-If your computer does not have Java installed, please download from java.sun.com.
+If your computer does not have Java installed, please download from http://java.sun.com.
 You can change the Java setting by clicking its icon in Control Panel.
 To load the applet, you have to enable the web browser and disable cache.

-G.1.1 Java Runtime Environment 1.7 Setup instructions
+G.1 Java Runtime Environment 1.4 Setup instructions

-1. Go to your computer's Control Panel.
-Open the Java Plug-in.
+- 1. Go to your computer's Control Panel.
+Open the Java Plug-in - 2.
+Select the "Cache" Tab